cottereau/CArl/README.md

 ## C++ / MPI IMPLEMENTATION

-The C++ / MPI implementation of the CArl software can found at the directory `Cpp`.
+The C++ / MPI implementation of the CArl software can be found in the directory `Cpp`.
 Currently, it is capable of interfacing with external solvers based on the [PETSc](http://www.mcs.anl.gov/petsc/) toolkit (including the libMesh solvers, when compiled with PETSc support).

 The usage of this implementation will be added in the near future, together with a general documentation and examples.